justinjm/gcp-bigquery-row-level-access/README.md

 ### Success

 If you're seeing row access polices in the results from the query above, you're done!
-Check out the "Resources" [Resources](#resources) section at the end for more..
+Check out the [Resources](#resources) section at the end for more..

 ## Resources